The 14th of February is St Valentine’s Day.

-Even some of those quite content in their love arrangments can be heard expressing their dislike of all the commercialism now attached to the holiday, and think that everyone involved is doing the work of the devil (some, though, exempt the chocolate people, saying they’re on the side of angels.)
+Even some of those quite content in their love arrangements can be heard expressing their dislike of all the commercialism now attached to the holiday, and think that everyone involved is doing the work of the devil (some people, though, exempt the chocolate makers, saying they’re on the side of angels.)

 And it does come down to money, particularly, in the food area, chocolates and dinner out.
 Restaurateurs seem to cash in, offering specially-priced menus (as in, specially *higher* priced menus) to lure couples in for romantic meals.
-Unfortunately, the kinds of food proferred, such as his and her 21 ounce Porterhouse Steaks, don’t leave you feeling particularly inclined to gymnastics in the bedroom afterwards.
+Unfortunately, the kinds of food proffered, such as his and her 21 ounce Porterhouse steaks, may not leave you feeling particularly inclined to gymnastics in the bedroom afterwards.
 You have a feeling that if the meal being planned was indeed for the ladies, it would be a light salad.
-The heavy part may be owing to the men — perhaps it’s to make them feel less curmudgeonly about having to fork out all that dough and shower a bit of affection on someone who’s been moaning to them for the past year.
+The heavy part may be owing to the men — perhaps it’s to make them feel less curmudgeonly about having to fork out all that dough.
 If you are planning on eating out, book weeks in advance.

 The day is named after St Valentine, who died 14 February in either 270 or 273 AD, and is presumed buried somewhere on the Falminian Way in Rome.
 There are several versions as to why and how he was killed.